mm80843/T3.5/docs/article_amran_review_2022.md

 Relevant Literature](article_kaklauskas_covid-19_2021)
 * [The effect of human mobility and control measures on the COVID-19 epidemic in China](article_kraemer_effect_2020)
+* [An investigation of transmission control measures during the first 50 days of the COVID-19 epidemic in China](article_tian_investigation_2020)
 * [Coronavirus questions that will not go away: interrogating urban and socio-spatial implications of COVID-19 measures](article_salama_coronavirus_2020)